abbeyperini/DC_JS/README.md

 A step by step series of examples that tell you how to get a development env running

-Say what the step will be
+Say what the step will be - **First Install express-router** -

-    Give the example
+    Give the example:
+    npm install express-router

-And repeat
+And repeat all steps

     until finished